The Difference Between Active and Passive Fire Protection

 Active and passive fire protection systems are both crucial for building safety.
 Each brings something different to the table.

-Active fire protection needs someone or something to trigger it, think alarms or sprinklers.
+Active fire protection needs someone or something to trigger it, such as alarms or sprinklers.
 These systems jump into action when there’s a fire, whether that’s sounding an alert or spraying water.

 Passive fire protection is a bit more behind-the-scenes.
 It relies on fire-resistant materials to slow or block the spread of flames and smoke.